In this article, you’ll find answers to questions like:

 Even little children yearn for independence.
 That's why it's OK to offer your child a little space to grow — just be available to provide guidance if they need help, experts say.

-Give your child "the opportunity to explore and make educated decisions as they grow and mature," says Deborah Newell, Triple P (Positive Parenting Program) director for Parent-Child Center, a program funded by Children’s Services Council of Palm Beach County.
+Give your child "the opportunity to explore and make educated decisions as they grow and mature," says Deborah Newell, director of Positive Parenting Program, known as Triple P, for Community Partners of South Florida, which is funded by Children’s Services Council of Palm Beach County.

-"As the child experiences small accomplishments, they build to bigger accomplishments, and this builds confidence.

-When they experience failures, the parent is still a support system for the child, and this process also builds independence."
+"As the child experiences small accomplishments, they build to bigger accomplishments, and this builds confidence," she says.
+"When they experience failures, the parent is still a support system for the child, and this process also builds independence."

 - Set a daily routine they can follow.

-- Assign jobs (like setting the table, putting away toys or feeding a pet).
+- Assign jobs, like setting the table, putting away toys or feeding a pet.

 - Offer praise when they try something new or complete an independent task.

-“Many involved parents prefer to have children at their home for play dates rather than having their child go to another home,” Newell says.
-And that's fine, too.
-Whatever the situation, try to allow your child as a chance to negotiate friendships and social situations without your constant intervention.
+“Many involved parents prefer to have children at their home for playdates rather than having their child go to another home,” Newell says.
+"And that's fine too.
+Whatever the situation, try to allow your child a chance to negotiate friendships and social situations without your constant intervention."